We have such visions

 the smiles, the grasps, the first steps, the first days

-to the Mamas and Dadas, the earnest lisp in spaghetti, the forceful Please! with its embarrassing involuntary W,
+to Mama and Dada, spaghetti lisping, a forceful Please! with the embarrassing involuntary W,

 We feel their animal warmth burrowing into ours

 and have a fleeting mean premonition of rigid teen shoulders

 resisting our touch.

 Adjust the blankets

 Allow our limbs to numb under the weight of their bodies

 Stay silent to listen for breaths coming and going